sumzulfikar/etch-a-sketch/README.md

     - Swipe Up/Down on the Left knob for vertical lines.
     - Swipe Left/Right on the Right knob for vertical lines.
 -Save: Don't loose your sketch.
 Click the save button on top to save your beautiful sketch!
-- Erase: Click erase to clear the sketch area!
+- Erase: Click erase to clear and sketch again!

 ### Happy Sketching!

 ## Technolies used:
-- HTML5
+- HTML
-- CSS3 (SASS)
+- CSS
-- JavaScript ES6
+- JavaScript
 - Gasp library to enable drag and shake!